 - Forward application to your USG Program Director for approval and signature.

-- The Program Director will forward the form to the USG Office of Student Services for processing.
+- The Program Director will forward the form to the USG Center for Student Engagement and Financial Resources for processing.

 Registration will be according to the host institution's policies and deadlines.